City-of-Helsinki/helfi-test-automation-python/README.md

       Modify:
       -A ./environments/local.args -> -A ./environments/**ci**.args    (since some browser run arguments are required in container run at least with chrome)
+## Different ways to run tests
+Above we are running the tests with tag
+      -i BANNER
+which includes only tests with tag BANNER to testrun.

+If we want to include multiple tags, we can do as follows.
+      -i bannerANDcolumns
+Note here that casing is essential.
+We use lower case for testtags and uppercase for operator AND.
+This ensures that if tag name has AND/OR , it is not interpreted as an operator instead.

+If we want to exclude tests with some tags, we can do for example as follows:
+      -i BANNER -e LANDINGPAGE
+this exludes LANDINGPAGE tagged testcases when running BANNER testcases.

+If we want to run testcase by testcase name, we do:
+      -t Testcase_name
+and drop the -i BANNER or whatever it is.
+This way robot only runs testcases with this given name.

+If we want to run all the cases without restrictions.
+We simply leave out **-i -e -t** or others spesifying the testcases.

 # Docker and CI
 You can use Dockerfile to create container for Robot Framework.
 However Dockerfile should be combined with hel-fi environment in a way that from container you can run tests against helfi web platform.